babynus/projeqtor/projeqtor/docs/user/GlobalParameters.rst

    * Must be an IMAP connection string.
    * To connect to GMAIL input box, host must be: {imap.gmail.com:993/imap/ssl}INBOX
-   * You must set these parameters if you want to use the :ref:`Not receive his own mails<UP-sectionemailing>` option in the user settings
+   * You must set these parameters if you want to use the :ref:`Not receive his own mails<UP-automation>` option in the user settings

 .. _automatic-planning-calcul: